 Once again, DeWalt has supplied us with a top of the notch tool, this time in the form of their five-inch Random Orbit Sander.
 This sander comes equipped with a strong 3.0 motor that allows the tool to get up to 12,000 OPM (oscillations per minute).
 Thanks to the rubber overmold, this tool isn’t sacrificing comfort for power either.

 This tool’s construction also includes a dust-sealed switch that protects the sander from ingesting too much dust and sand, which gives it a much longer life.
 Also included is an innovative one-hand locking system to clip the dust bag on and off.

 3. Jigsaw – Black & Decker 5.0-Amp Smart Select Jigsaw

 Have you ever wondered how carpenters can get such perfect circular shapes and curves on their beautiful creations?
-They do it with a jigsaw, and so can you.
+They do it with a best jigsaw, and so can you.
 The jigsaw is the go-to power tool when a woodworker is looking to make a curve in their design or construction.
 Jigsaws won’t be used for every project you do like some of the other tools on this list, but when you need it, there really isn’t any substitute for it.

 Any non-linear type cuts you’re looking to make in your wood will need to be made with the use of a jigsaw.
 Cutting pieces out of the middle of a piece of wood is also a job that can be done almost exclusively with a jigsaw.
 It’s great for your more decorative cuts, as well as for more practical uses, for example, cutting a hole for the sink out of a piece of countertop wood.